OceanographyforEveryone/OpenCTD/README.md

 and data are stored in a tab-delimited text file accessed via SD card.
 All OpenCTD software is released open source with no restrictions on use.

-The OpenCTD is designed to be built by the end-user, providing both access to the tools of oceanography as well as the skills to maintain, repair, and replace OpenCTDs.
+The OpenCTD built by the end-user, providing both access to the tools of oceanography as well as the skills to maintain, repair, and replace OpenCTDs.
 For scientists working in remote settings, the repairability of the OpenCTD is intended to prevent equipment failures from spiraling into